cregox/cregox.github.io/film/index.md

 and dozens of nice shorts will raise the bar higher than one or two meaningless videos (like the ones in this page).

-we are always shooting to the stars and, being unable to aim for a large amount of production, there's this peculiar and pesky detail oriented thing that can lead to something unique.
+we are always shooting to the stars and, being unable to aim for a large amount of production, there's this peculiar and pesky detail oriented thing that shall, *someday* lead to something unique.

 someday!